meenie/band.js/README.md

  <code>{whole: 1, half: 0.5}</code>).<br>For tuning, it needs to be an object of pitch name as the key and
  frequency as the value (i.e. {'A4': 440.00, 'A#4': 466.16})<br>And lastly, the instrument pack type.
 This needs
- to be a function which takes 2 arguments, <code>name</code> and <code>audioContext</code>, that returns an object with at least one method called <code>createSound(destination, frequency)</code>.
+ to be a function which takes 2 arguments, <code>name</code> and <code>audioContext</code>, that returns an object with at least one method called <code>createNote(destination, frequency)</code>.
  When an instrument is created using <code>BandJS.createInstrument(name, pack)</code> the library will use those two parameters to search the instrument packs and get a specific instrument.
 Once found, it will call it's function and pass in the name of the sound and the Audio Context.
-When the library wants the instrument to create a note, it will call the <code>createSound(destination, frequency)</code> method and pass in the destination where the AudioNode you create should connect to.
+When the library wants the instrument to create a note, it will call the <code>createNote(destination, frequency)</code> method and pass in the destination where the AudioNode you create should connect to.
 It will also pass in the frequency if you need it to create the note.
 Once the node is created, it needs to be returned and the library will run it's methods <code>start()</code> and <code>stop()</code> to